Espresso Martini Keg | Recipe & Step-By-Step Instructions | iKegger

 For home use with our mini keg system.
 Our standard recipe makes approximately 14 martinis in our 2L keg.
 The number you get depends on how generously you pour them.
 The recipe leaves around 300ml of empty keg space.

 It is important to leave some empty space in the keg so there is plenty of surface area in contact between the liquid and gas.
-It also means shaking mixes it well as there is room for the ingredients to move.
+It also means shaking the keg mixes the ingredients well, as there is room for them to move.

 You can increase or decrease the volume of mix you make depending on how big your keg is, and how much you want to make in a batch, but leave some empty space.
 Also be aware that if you have a lot of empty space in a keg you will use up gas bringing the empty space up to absorbing pressure.